Dealing with the decision

 Add the award to your CV right away to help keep track.
 People commonly list the award title, funding organisation (especially if external), years, and sometimes the total award amount (especially when the award is large).
-If appropriate, you may also want to ask the funder where you ranked relative to the other applications, which can sometimes be listed on your CV if it’s particularly impressive.
+If appropriate, you may also want to ask the funder where you ranked relative to the other applicants, which can sometimes be listed on your CV if it’s particularly impressive.
 One of my colleagues always asks about this ranking; here’s the email he usually sends:

 I am a [name] award recipient and was wondering if I could please get some more information about my rank in the competition.
 Namely, how many candidates applied, how many were awarded, and what was my relative rank among the awardees (e.g., 5th of 20)?
 I am applying for another scholarship that requests this information about my previous awards, so any information you can provide would be helpful.